-- itchiness, irritation and redness in and around the vagina
+- the most common symptoms of vaginal thrush are itchiness, irritation and redness in and around the vagina

 - a thick, white or creamy vaginal discharge, that may look like cottage cheese

 - pain and/or discomfort during sexual intercourse